Owen-Mak/ParsePNum/README.md

   ![picture](https://github.com/Owen-Mak/ParsePNum/blob/master/screenshots/NewServerSetup1.png)

-     * If this is your first time, you may need to tell the IDE where the Tomcat installation directory is.
+   * Note: If this is your first time, you may need to tell the IDE where the Tomcat installation directory is.
      Use Browse button and search for your Apache Tomcat installation folder.

      ![picture](https://github.com/Owen-Mak/ParsePNum/blob/master/screenshots/NewServerSetup2.png)